 \subsection{Error term and filtered gradient analysis}

-In this section the error term is numerically analyzed.
-For test purposes we assume that that the truth covariance is known so that the error matrices $\mathbf{R}_i$ are computed as $\mathbf{R}_i=\mathbf{S}-\mathbf{S}_i$ and the error is calculated as in \eqref{eq:bias}.
+In this section, the error term is numerically analyzed.
+For test purposes, we assume that the truth covariance is known so that the error matrices $\mathbf{R}_i$ are computed as $\mathbf{R}_i=\mathbf{S}-\mathbf{S}_i$, and the error is calculated as in \eqref{eq:bias}.
 The covariance matrix is estimated using the proposed algorithm without filtering the gradient, and its eigenvectors are compared with the error term $\mathbf{B}$.
-This is because when no filtering is applied, we observe in the simulations that some eigenvectors are corrupted with high frequency noise.
-Fig. \ref{fig:biascov} (left) shows the visual comparison of an eigenvector when no filter is applied on the gradient and an eigenvector of the bias term \eqref{eq:bias}.
-It can be seen that the fourth eigenvector of the recovered covariance matrix converges to the fourth eigenvector of $\mathbf{B}$, which computationally validates the statement in lemma \ref{lema:bias}.
+This is because when no filtering is applied, we observe in the simulations that some eigenvectors are corrupted with high-frequency noise.
+Fig. \ref{fig:biascov} (left) shows the eigenvector's visual comparison when no filter is applied on the gradient and an eigenvector of the bias term \eqref{eq:bias}.
+It can be seen that the fourth eigenvector of the recovered covariance matrix converges to the fourth eigenvector of $\mathbf{B}$, which computationally validates the statement in Lemma \ref{lema:bias}.

-However, when the filtering procedure is applied using a Gaussian filter with $\sigma=1$, this corrupted eigenvector converges to the actual one, this is shown in Fig. \ref{fig:biascov} (right).
-Additionally, to test the impact of the error term given in \eqref{eq:bias}, this term is computed and subtracted from the gradient and the results shown in Fig. \ref{fig:biascov1}.
-Results show an important improvement when the filtered gradient is used specially using uniform sensing matrices.
-Additionally, when the error term is computed (only for comparison purposes) the improvement is up to one order of magnitude, note that this is only possible if the covariance matrix is known beforehand; in the case of the Uniform matrices the simulations shows no improvement when the error term is subtracted.
-However, the error always decrease using the filtered gradient and the improvement is larger when using Uniform matrices.
-Additionally, the stability of the reconstruction appears to improve as well.
+However, when the filtering procedure is applied using a Gaussian filter with $\sigma=1$, this corrupted eigenvector converges to the actual one; this is shown in Fig. \ref{fig:biascov} (right).
+Further analysis is shown in Appendix \ref{sec:errortermanalysis}.